I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 In stage 2, you will first be asked to define and personally title your overall future plan.
 Then, you will be asked to take your general plans for the ideal future and break them up into more specific goals.
 Each of these separate goals will also be given its own title.
 This step will help you clarify your goals.

 You will be asked to prioritize your goals, strategize about them, evaluate your motives, consider the broad personal and social impact of your goals, consider the detailed strategies for goal attainment, identify your potential obstacles and their solutions, and have a plan for how to monitor your progress towards your desired goals.

 After you complete the program and set your goals, you are recommended to concentrate on a daily or weekly basis on implementing the strategies you have devised for their attainment, instead of worrying about the goals themselves.

 Before the future authoring program, I had never written about my goals in such great detail.
-I already had a list of goals that I keep at an excel document but I had never explicitly prioritized them, wrote about and strategized them in detail.
+I already had a list of goals that I keep in an excel document but I had never explicitly prioritized them, written about, and strategized them in detail.
 I had also never thought of writing about the future I want to avoid.

 I already feel strongly that writing in detail about my goals and the future I want to avoid solidified my future plans.